OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 [Frida](https://www.frida.re "Frida") is a free and open-source dynamic code instrumentation toolkit that lets you execute snippets of JavaScript into your native apps.
 It was already introduced in the chapter "Tampering and Reverse Engineering" of the general testing guide.

-In what regards to Android we can highlight that Frida supports interaction with the Android Java runtime.
+Frida supports interaction with the Android Java runtime.
 You'll be able to hook and call both Java and native functions inside the process and its native libraries.
 Your JavaScript snippets have full access to memory, e.g. to read and/or write any structured data.

 Here are some tasks that Frida APIs offers and are relevant or exclusive on Android: